-Finally, all costs are passed along to a linear assignment step [31] where globally optimal target and detection assignments are found.
+Finally, all costs are passed along to a linear assignment step [39], where globally optimal target and detection assignments are found.

-Recovery: Actors of interest will go into planned or unplanned short and long term occlusion throughout filming.
+Recovery: Actors of interest will go into planned or unplanned short- and long-term occlusion throughout filming.
 During occlusion, the tracker must not confuse imposters with actors, and should then recover these actors when out of occlusion.
-We use appearance costs, c{ij}^{feature} , exclusively for this step.
-However, the appearance encodings available to us on detections and targets are temporally noisy.
-An imposter detection might present a noisy appearance encoding in one frame that matches to a lost target.
+We use appearance costs, $c{ij}^{\rm f}$, exclusively for this step.
+However, appearance encodings are temporally noisy; thus, an imposter detection might present a noisy appearance encoding in one frame that matches to a lost target.
 To prevent these types of false matches, we define a recovery phase that is begun when a detection is matched to a lost target.
-For a target to come out of recovery, it must be matched to a detection for R sequential timesteps.
-This mechanism sacrifices a few frames of tracking for recovery in the short term, but greatly improves the tracker's resistance to ID switching and long term tracking.
-We test our tracker without a recovery step in Table 1.
+For a target to come out of recovery, it must be matched to a detection for R sequential timesteps, where R is decided dynamically.
+This mechanism sacrifices a few frames of tracking for recovery in the short term, but greatly improves the tracker's long-term tracking ability and its resistance to ID switching.
+We test our tracker without a recovery step in Table 2.

-Feature History Management: In dense scenes and in a target's recovery phase, the tracker relies solely on each target's appearance encoding gallery, $\mathcal{R}i = \{r_1, ..., r_L\}$ for data association.
+Feature History Management: In dense scenes and in a target's recovery phase, the tracker relies solely on each target's appearance encoding gallery, $\mathcal{R}i = \{r_1, \dots, r_L\}$ for data association.
 Ideally, an infinitely sized history would allow for the most accurate representation of the target's appearance.
-However, encoding comparisons for calculating appearance costs would get expensive with longer target life cycles - 10 minutes at 30Hz yields 18,000 appearance encodings.
-In dense scenes, encodings that are produced on occluded bounding boxes might later allow an imposter to match to this target incorrectly.
-We explored methods for maintaining the most informative but small gallery of a target's appearance.
+However, encoding comparisons for calculating appearance costs would get expensive with longer target life cycles -10 minutes at 30 Hz yields 18,000 appearance encodings.
+A common solution [43, 67] is to restrict the gallery to the last L encodings.
+This strategy works well for short track life in short sequences, as in the MOT challenge.
+However, this is less successful for longer sequences, in which a target may reappear either with a different lighting or pose than when the target went into occlusion.
+Table 2 shows the performance of a tracker with a naïve last- L_k encodings history.
+We address the rapid increase in the gallery's size by selectively adding encodings to the appearance gallery on every timestep.
+An encoding is added only if it is sufficiently distant, via the cosine distance, from all other encodings in the gallery.
+This slows down the growth of the gallery by an order of magnitude and prioritizes space and time on informative encodings.

-To address the faulty encodings issue, encodings are added exclusively in normal tracking when only one detection competes for the current target.
-This prevents encodings produced by imposters overlapping our target from producing ID switches later in tracking.
-In Table 1, a tracker without this check is referred to as Faulty Encodings.
+When a target is crowded by many detections, encodings produced with occluded bounding boxes might later allow an impostor to match the target incorrectly.
+To address this, encodings are added exclusively in normal tracking -when only one detection competes spatially for the current target.
+In Table 2, a tracker without this check is referred to as Faulty Encodings.